Surrogate models for diffusion on graphs via sparse polynomials: Numerical experiments

 \subsubsection{The Twitter dataset}

-The Twitter network \cite{fink2023twitter,snapnets} represents the Twitter interaction network for the 117th United States Congress, both House of Representatives and Senate.
+The Twitter network \cite{fink2023twitter},\cite{snapnets} represents the Twitter interaction network for the 117th United States Congress, both House of Representatives and Senate.
 The base data was collected via the Twitter’s API, then the empirical transmission probabilities (represented by weighted edges) were quantified according to the fraction of times one member retweeted, quote tweeted, replied to, or mentioned another member’s tweet.
 The number of nodes of the graph is $|V|=475$ and the number of edges is $|E| = 13,289$.
 We detected 2 communities exploiting the fluid community detection algorithm, which contain, respectively, 110 and 365 nodes.

 We computed the average RMSE on the approximation of $u_2$ over 5 runs, ranging the number of training sample points from 10 to 60 random sample points.
 The RMSE is computed over 1000 test random sample points.
 The experiments substantially confirm the trend already observed in Section \ref{subsec:PoC} of greater performance of least squares optimization, compared to the ones of QCBP, when the problem is overdetermined, and the ability of compressed sensing to recover good approximation in the underdetermined regime.